 The Company's 10% cumulative redeemable preferred stock ranks, with respect to rights to the payment of dividends and the distribution of assets upon liquidation, dissolution or winding up of the Company, senior to the rights of holders of the Company's common stock and on parity with the Company's 7.00% Series A Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock.
-The holders of the preferred stock are entitled to receive, when, as and if authorized and declared by the Company's board of directors, cumulative cash dividends at the rate of 10% per annum of the \$1,000 liquidation preference per share of the preferred stock.
-Such dividends accrue on a daily basis and are cumulative from and including the initial issue date of the preferred stock.
+The holders of the 10% cumulative redeemable preferred stock are entitled to receive, when, as and if authorized and declared by the Company's board of directors, cumulative cash dividends at the rate of 10% per annum of the \$1,000 liquidation preference per share of the 10% cumulative redeemable preferred stock.
+Such dividends accrue on a daily basis and are cumulative from and including the initial issue date of the 10% cumulative redeemable preferred stock of June 28, 2017.

-The Company has the option at any time after five years from the initial issue date of June 28, 2017, to redeem the preferred stock at a redemption price of \$,000 per share, plus any accrued and unpaid dividends.
-At any time after six years from the initial issue date, the Company will, at the request of any preferred stockholder, repurchase the holder's preferred stock at a price of \$1,000 per share, plus any accrued and unpaid dividends.
+The Company currently has the option to redeem the 10% cumulative redeemable preferred stock at a redemption price of \$1,000 per share, plus any accrued and unpaid dividends.
+At any time after six years from the initial issue date, the Company will, at the request of any 10% cumulative redeemable preferred stockholder, repurchase the holder's 10% cumulative redeemable preferred stock at a price of \$1,000 per share, plus any accrued and unpaid dividends.